magicorntech/terraform-aws-rds/README.md

 ## Notes
 1) Works better with magicorn-aws-kms module.
-2) Supports RDS and Aurora PostgreSQLs only (yet).
+2) Supports RDS and Aurora for both MySQL and PostgreSQL engines.